New pill aims to keep leukemia at bay after transplant

 Summary

 This early-phase trial tested a drug called ONC-201 in 20 people with high-risk acute myeloid leukemia (AML) or myelodysplastic syndrome (MDS) who had recently received a stem cell transplant.
-Participants took the drug as a weekly pill for one year to see if it was safe and could help prevent the cancer from coming back.
-The main goals were to check for side effects and find the best dose.
+Participants took the drug by mouth once a week for a year to see if it was safe and could help prevent the cancer from coming back.
+The main goal was to check for side effects and find the right dose.

 Get updates